I was in Kuwait for a week. Most of the time I was working.

 Kuwait is an emirate, ruled by the Al Sabah family.
 It came to world prominence in 1990, when the country was invaded, and later annexed, by Iraq under Saddam Hussein.
 The fires they set when they retreated created over 500 oil lakes.
 These rendered huge swathes of land uninhabitable.

 Kuwait felt more traditionally Arab than other Middle Eastern countries I have visited.
 The flat, dirty brown desert was littered with Bedouin style tents stretching to the skyline.
 I was told that many people owned both house and tent and that they would alternate between the two.

-I strolled around the fish market, fish all on ice and beautifully lined up like solders on parade.
-And was taken on a tour of the city and the mangrove swamp outlying areas.
-Candy floss pink flamingos adorned the lonely lagoons.
+I stroll around the fish market, fish all on ice and beautifully lined up like solders on parade.
+And am taken on a tour of the city and the mangrove swamp that forms the outlying areas.

 A short trip but an authentic, untouristy experience.